DEFEDGE/Knowledge-Bases-Manager/README.md

     ```bash
     cd AttackGraphGen
     ```
+3. Create a .env file with the following content:
+    ```bash
+    NEO4J_URI=bolt://localhost:7687
+    NEO4J_USER=neo4j
+    NEO4J_PASSWORD=yourpassword
+    ```
+    Replace `yourpassword` with the password you set for the Neo4j database.
-3. Start using the Jupyter Notebook.
+4. Start using the Jupyter Notebook.

 ## License